dominicpalmer/dotfiles/windows/README.md

 > wsl --unregister <new-install-name>
 ```

 While this removes the new distribution, the Ubuntu appx package is still installed.
-This can be verified by checking the start menu for the distribution icon
+This can be verified by checking the start menu for the distribution icon.

 6. You can finally run the import to inject your customized distribution.
 Note in the command below that the folder for install must be the location of the original install mentioned in step 4.
 The distribution name likely needs to be the same too, e.g: